ThisWeekGhana.com becomes the D-O-T

 You wouldn’t know there is such a word as gratitude when you read some of the reactions President Bush’s visit to Africa is engendering.
 Sure, there have been some good ones, but I will like to dwell on the most outrageous I have read so far.

-President Bush landed in Africa with a bag of goods.
-In Tanzania, he announced an MCA contract award of some I billion dollars to this country.
-In Ghana, he pledged another $350 million fund to fight neglected tropical diseases like malaria in Africa.
-There has already been an MCA award of some 547-million-dollar to Ghana, the biggest in the country’s history, prior to his visit.
+In Ghana, he pledged another $350 million fund to fight neglected tropical diseases like malaria.
+There has already been an MCA award of some 547-million-dollar to Ghana, the biggest grant in the country’s history, before this visit.

-A comparison of Bush administration’s deeds for Africa to that of the Clinton’s would be like associating seedlings on earth to that on the surface of the moon.
-The seedlings on earth, of course, would be Bush.
-But if my knowledge of Africa should serve me right, judgment on both presidents would soon be fuzzy.
-Soon, who has helped Africa most would not matter.
+A comparison of the Bush administration’s deeds for Africa to that of the Clinton administration would be like associating seedlings on earth to that on the surface of the moon.
+The seedlings on earth, of course, being that by Bush.

 “Most Ghanaians think our country is too submissive towards America.
 Ghana always supports whatever the United States does and we never criticise them,” said a Mckyntosh Aidoo of Accra, armed with the poetic license of not knowing how to spell his borrowed first name.